Edgemoor

 waiting for the Boundary Review Board to clarify SEPA status.
 He would send an e-mail with more

 information.
-He continued his report with
+He continued his report

-alternative’ for Fairhaven Highlands.
-The
+buffer alternative’ for Fairhaven Highlands.

-less traffic/ trip rates.
-Bob offered
+generate less traffic/ trip rates.
+Bob

-and that a protest would be made against the scoping schedule until
+review and that a protest would be made against the scoping schedule until

 those plans were available for study by RD consultants.
 Joe added that RD was working to raise funds